Srrafdev/website-by-go/README.md

-# ASCII-ART-WEB-EXPORT-FILE
+# ASCII-WEB
 ---
 ## Description

-`ascii-art-web-export-file` is a web program written in Go that transforms input strings into captivating graphic representations using ASCII characters.
+`Ascii-web` is a web program written in Go that transforms input strings into captivating graphic representations using ASCII characters.
 Whether you want to create eye-catching banners, artistic text, or playful visualizations, this project has you covered. and you can `download` your text art

 ## Authors
 - [Rachid_serraf]